divi255/cloud-fancyindex/README.md

   https://github.com/TheInsomniac/Nginx-Fancyindex-Theme).
 Actually it's
   compatible with almost all themes you can find or create.

 * cs-index-upload.sh - uploads output directory to cloud storage

 * tpl.html - template file for the primary table.
+This is jinja2 template so you can use all functions it has.

+* sha256.tpl.html - template example with sha256 checksum.

 * docker-compose.yml - just a test stuff, ignore it